 Earlier this week, I wrote about the seemingly baffling fact that, despite a desolate academic job market, the number of new students enrolling in arts and humanities Ph.D. programs managed to grow by 7.7 percent from 2011 to 2012.
 Why, I wondered, haven't these programs collapsed along with their graduates' employment prospects in the ivory tower?
-After tossing out a few preliminary theories of my own, I asked readers to give me their thoughts.
-From terror at the overall economy to the financial motivations of the schools to the simple love of learning, commenters offered up ideas based on equal parts experience and thoughtful conjecture.
+After tossing out a few preliminary theories of my own, I asked readers to offer their thoughts.
+From terror at the overall economy, to the financial motivations of the schools to the simple love of learning, commenters offered up ideas that were gleaned from experience and from pure conjecture.
 I've collected some of my favorites below, some of which have been edited for length or typos.

 "The job market is scary."